 Instead of reading a corporate message, for Genentech sponsored episodes, we’ve been doing mini-interviews or vignettes with company scientists.

-For this episode, Executive Producer Sally Church, PhD talked with Priti Hegde, PhD who leads the cancer biomarker program at Genentech.
+For this episode, Executive Producer Sally Church, PhD talked with Priti Hegde, PhD who at the time of this interview led the cancer biomarker program at Genentech.

 Dr Hegde discussed a poster on ovarian cancer biomarkers presented at ESMO 2016.
 It reported findings from a cohort of ovarian cancer patients in the phase 1 trial of the PD-L1 checkpoint inhibitor atezolizumab.